 Personally, I found the audio lessons to be really boring.

-That’s not necessarily a problem unique to Rocket Spanish but I’ve seen others describe their lessons as fun and interesting, but I just don’t agree.
+That’s not necessarily a problem unique to Rocket Spanish, but I’ve seen others describe their lessons as fun and interesting — I simply don’t agree.

-In their defense, they try to make it more fun by having some lighthearted moments, but to me, it just felt extremely scripted and a bit cheesy.
+In their defense, they appear to try to make it more fun by having some lighthearted moments, but I thought it just felt extremely scripted and a bit cheesy.

-The Spanish speaking hosts model their language very clearly.
-Often saying a word or phrase several times and leaving space for you to repeat.
-Sometimes they’ll break down a word into smaller parts, where you’re meant to say one part, then the other, before combining them together.
+The Spanish speaking hosts model their language very clearly, often saying a word or phrase several times and leaving space for you to repeat.
+Sometimes they’ll break down a word into smaller parts, getting you to produce shorter sounds in isolation before combining them.

 Frequently, the English speaking host will ask, “How do you say” and leave a space where you’re meant to answer in Spanish.
 I like how you’re not always just repeating a sentence but actually have to remember how to say it.

 One thing that drives me crazy in the audio lessons is how often the host says, “You should have said ….” after you fill in the pause by speaking out loud.

 It may not sound so bad, but when you hear “You should have said” a couple dozen times in a single lesson, it can become seriously annoying.